U-boat patrols

 3 Jul 1943

-The sinking of U-628 At 14.05 hours, the outbound boat was attacked by the British Liberator aircraft FL963 (224 Sqdn RAF/J, pilot S/L P.J.
-Cundy, DFC) northwest of Cape Ortegal.
-It dropped 18 35lb A/S bombs in the initial attack (the first use of this new weapon) and 4 depth charges in a second run.
+1405hrs, NW of Cape Ortegal, outbound: British Liberator FL963 (224 Sqn RAF/J, pilot S/L P.J.
+Cundy, DFC) dropped 18 35lb A/S bombs on an initial attack run (the first use of this new weapon), then followed up with four depth charges.
 Survivors were seen in the water after U-628 sank, but none were rescued.
-The aircraft had been hit by AA fire in a fuel tank, the starboard wing, fin and rudder, but made it safely back to St. Eval.
+Despite flak hits to a fuel tank and the fin, rudder and starboard wing, the aircraft returned to St. Eval to make a safe landing.
 (Sources: Franks/Zimmerman)

 About this data